shuwen0529/Project_ETL_Weather-Flight/README.md

 3) Load
 The final tables include:
- * NewYork_JFKflight_Delay_2013.csv, which is created from ETL_HistoricalData.ipynb and used to show the relation of the delayed flights in New York JFK airport and the weather conditions in 2013.
+ * NewYork_JFKflight_Delay_2013, which is created from ETL_HistoricalData.ipynb and used to show the relation of the delayed flights in New York JFK airport and the weather conditions in 2013.
- * NewYork_WeatherForecast.csv, which is created from ETL_5DayForecast.ipynb and used to show the future 5 days weather forecast in every three hours, in order to help the JFK airport manage the air traffic.## Limitations
+ * NewYork_WeatherForecast, which is created from ETL_5DayForecast.ipynb and used to show the future 5 days weather forecast in every three hours, in order to help the JFK airport manage the air traffic.

+## Limitations
 The historical flight data is only available in 2013 in Kaggle, which really limits us to draw the conclusion that how the delayed flights are related to the weather conditions.

+### Created by Shuwen Zhang, Julia Nalyvaiko, Rajinder Gill